 This Journal entry contains some information about meditation, why it is a vital life practice, and is a sort of natural extension of the 3 prior Journals on shadow fear.
 The practice of meditation is an antidote for shadow fear.
 It is also an antidote and a remedy for all of the things in life which throw us off of our center and our grounding point in spirit.

-There are no forced disciplines or outer trappings of meditation which have to be applied in the practice.
+There are no forced disciplines or outer trappings of meditation which have to be rigidly applied in the practice.
 You don’t necessarily have to sit down to practice aspects of meditation.
 You can practice degrees of meditation while you are doing anything; from walking around, to cooking, to falling asleep and waking up, and anything…really.
 It all depends on how immersed you are able to be in the activity with a quiet brain.
 However, for the deepest meditative experience, it is best to get completely still in a sitting posture.
 A supine posture may also be used.

 When I was a child I used to unknowingly practice a form of meditative immersion inside of my day dreaming activity.
 All children have been so engaged.
 As adults, we should allow ourselves to maintain this simple healthy practice.
-When I grew up a bit more I would sometimes slip into a version of meditation while doing surgeries if the situation was conducive to a relaxed immersion into one pointedness and minimal need for thinking activity.
+When I grew up a bit more I would sometimes slip into a version of meditation while doing surgeries if the situation was conducive to a relaxed immersion into one-pointedness with minimal need for thinking activity.
 These days I just have to get out of the way of this natural process of life, which is another way of saying what meditation really is.

-I consider the Universe, or the Mind of God, as a meditation.
+One can consider the Universe, or the field of Divinity as a meditation.
 This Divinity has the qualities of: creative, kind, loving, beautiful, expanding, abundant, and receptive.